Disclaimer: I do not own Naruto or its characters.

 "You know!
-The crab from the Little Mermaid; he's the ultimate wingman…except I'd be your winggirl…winggal? …You know what just call me your matchmaker."
-She concluded after testing other titles on her tongue and spitting them out like spoilt milk.
+The crab from the Little Mermaid; he's the ultimate wingman…except I'd be your winggirl…winggal? …You know what?
+Call me your matchmaker."
+She concluded, after testing titles on her tongue and spitting them out like spoilt milk.
 Her sense of humour usually suffered when she was anxious.

-"My matchmaker?"
-The Hyuga repeated skeptically, an amused smile playing along his smooth lips.
+"My matchmaker?" the Hyuga repeated skeptically.
+An amused smile played along his smooth lips.

 "Don't give me that tone," she admonished.
 "I'll ensure that you have the perfect wife right on schedule."
-Her tone was so genuine that even she believed that his unknowing rejection of her was copasetic.
+Her expression was so genuine that even she believed his unknowing rejection of her was copasetic.

-A/N: This story's going to turn out to be ten chapters at most (four extra chapters from the original).
-I'll keep them short (like this one) so that the structure doesn't change too much.
-To be honest, this is just practice for my other story "Teaching Him; Learning from Her."
-I'm trying to become accustomed to writing Neji and Tenten as well as giving depth to my OC characters.
+A/N: This story's practice for my other story "Teaching Him; Learning from Her."
+I'm trying to become accustomed to writing Neji and Tenten and giving depth to my OC characters.
 I'm not quite sure if I pulled it off...
-Let me know in a review, ne? =)
+Let me know in a review. =)